 A puppy watching his owner leave for the day is an example of a puppy that would be described as forlorn.

 Forlorn of all hope.

-- Nearly hopeless; desperate: a forlorn acknowledgment of failure.
+A forlorn acknowledgment of failure.

-- Middle English forloren past participle of forlesen, to abandon, from Old English forlēosan leu- in Indo-European roots
+- Middle English forloren past participle of forlesen to abandon from Old English forlēosan leu- in Indo-European roots

 - From Middle English forlorn, forloren, from Old English forloren (past participle of forlēosan (“to lose”)), from Proto-Germanic *fraluzanaz (“lost”), past participle of Proto-Germanic *fraleusaną (“to lose”), equivalent to for- + lorn.
 Cognate with Dutch verloren (“lost”), German verloren (“lost”), Swedish förlorad (“lost”).
 More at lese/leese, lorn.